 Garner State Park

-A 507-acre site dedicated to the discovery of the Chihuahua desert, one of four deserts in the U.S. Meander through the semi-arid grassland and see rock outcropping of the Davis Mountains.
+A 507-acre site dedicated to the discovery of the Chihuahuan desert, one of four deserts in the U.S. Visitors can meander through the semi-arid grassland and see rock outcropping of the Davis Mountains.

-Find hiking like the Modesta Canyon Trail, a 2-mile (3.2 km) loop or Clayton’s Overlook, a 1.5-mile (2.4 km) loop.
-Explore the botanical garden to discover plants native to the Chihuahua desert, including a cactus garden and succulent greenhouse.
+It offers hiking trails like the Modesta Canyon Trail, a 2-mile (3.2 km) loop or Clayton’s Overlook, a 1.5-mile (2.4 km) loop.
+The botanical garden features plants native to the Chihuahua desert, including a cactus garden and succulent greenhouse.

 Located at 43899 Highway 118, 4 miles southeast of Fort Davis.
 Open from 9 a.m. to 5 p.m.
 Monday, Tuesday, Thursday, Friday and Saturday.
 Adult admission (12+) is $6.50 and kids 12 and under are free.
 Dog friendly.